-Fast Averaging(4) - This is "fast" averaging used for buck-ins.
-In the screen on the right, averaging is set to 4.
+Fast Averaging (4) - This is "fast" averaging used for buck-ins.
+On the Read16 screen on the right, the average is set to 4.

 Slow Averaging (50) - This is "slow" averaging used for long-distance buckins.
-In the screen on the right, "slow" averaging is set to 50.
+In the Read16 screen on the right, "slow" averaging is set to 50.

 When severe turbulence or vibration exists in an alignment situation, the level of averaging should be increased to help smooth out the target fluctuations (measurement noise).
-In these situations, first try Slow Mode, and if that doesn't help, go to Preferences and select a higher value until the fluctuations decrease to desired levels.
+In these situations, first, try Slow Mode, and if that doesn't help, go to Preferences and select a higher value until the fluctuations decrease to desired levels.
 The higher the number of averages, the longer the data value will take to update.